ModernGamingWorlds-Mods/Wooden-Utilities/README.md

 </p>

   <p align="center">
-Use the Code "BedrockLegends", to save an additional 25% off your First purchase on Bisect Hosting.
+Use the Code "ModernGamingWorld", to save an additional 25% off your First purchase on Bisect Hosting.
 </p>